Eran-BA/My-Projects/README.md

 # MyProjects

-"Assembler-C" its a project that I have done, where I built a mini Assembler in C.
+"Assembler-C"  a project  where I built a mini Assembler in C.